geraldsilvertreebrands/spim/docs/architecture.md

   - `no`: SPIM only, not synced
   - `from_external`: Read from Magento (updates value_current, value_approved, and value_live)
   - `to_external`: Write to Magento (syncs value_approved → Magento → updates value_live)
+  - `bidirectional`: Two-way sync with conflict detection (reads from and writes to Magento)
 - **needs_approval**: Controls the approval workflow:
   - `yes`: Always requires human approval before value_approved is set
   - `only_low_confidence`: Requires approval only when confidence < 0.8